Charles Heathcote-Drummond-Willoughby: World War I

 Early in 1917 the division followed up the German retreat to the Hindenburg Line, with offensive action 24 April, when 120 Bde captured Villers-Plouich and Beaucamp.
 Villers-Plouich and over 300 prisoners were captured by 13th Bn East Surrey Regiment and Beaucamp entered by 14th Bn Argyll and Sutherland Highlanders.

 In November 1917, during the Battle of Cambrai, the division relieved 62nd (2nd West Riding) Division to continue the breakthrough.
 The attack on the morning of 23 November, with the objective of capturing Bourlon Wood, was begun by 119 and 121 Bdes with tank support, while 120 Bde was in reserve.
 Confused fighting went on for two days and nights, with Heathcote-Drummond-Willoughby feeding his troops gradually into the line.
 On the afternoon of 24 November 14th Bn Highland Light Infantry of 120 Bde together with some tanks attacked Bourlon village; although the HLI fought their way through the village, they became cut off on the other side.
 40th Division ordered a renewed attack the following morning to break through and relieve them.
 The only troops available to 121 Bde for this task were the uncommitted 13th East Surreys from 120 Bde.
 The East Surreys attacked around dawn, made contact with the HLI battalion HQ, but were unable to get through to the HLI companies furthest forward, who were forced to surrender.
 In the two days the division suffered over 4000 casualties, and Heathcote-Drummond-Willoughby's battalions had been badly damaged while under the command of others.

 All brigades on the Western Front were reorganised after the heavy losses of 1917.
 Heathcote-Drummond-Willoughby's brigade lost its English battalions and became an entirely Scottish formation as it prepared for renewed fighting in 1918.
 The divisional history records that 120 Brigade 'suffered a severe loss on the 15th [March 1918] when the brigade commander was sent home.
 General Willoughby had been in very poor health for some time, but had struggled to remain at his duty in order to see the big [German] offensive, though the delay in the opening of the attack rendered this impossible'.
 To the regret of his divisional commander, Heathcote–Drummond-Willoughby was invalided back to the UK after two-and-a-half years in continuous command.
 His brigade was virtually destroyed during the subsequent German spring offensive.

 Having been made a CMG in January 1916, Heathcote-Drummond-Willoughby was awarded a CB in the New Year Honours of 1918.
 On demobilisation he was granted the Honorary rank of Brigadier-General on 4 March 1919.

 After the war he was a popular Chairman of the Turf Club in London.

 Family life

-Heathcote-Drummond-Willoughy married (7 January 1907) Lady Muriel Agnes Stuart Erskine, eldest daughter of the 14th Earl of Buchan.
+Heathcote-Drummond-Willoughy married at St. Mark Church, North Audley street, Westminster, on 7 January 1903 Lady Muriel Agnes Stuart Erskine, eldest daughter of the 14th Earl of Buchan.
 They had two children: